Order batching using an approximation for the distance travelled by pickers: Conclusions

 In this paper we dealt with the problem of order batching for picker routing.
 We presented an approach that directly addressed order batching, but which used a distance approximation to influence the batching of orders without directly addressing the routing problem.

 We presented a basic formulation based on deciding the orders to be batched together so as to optimise an objective that approximates the picker routing distance travelled (both the distance travelled within aisles and the distance travelled within cross-aisles).
 We then extended our formulation for cases where we have more than one block in the warehouse.
 We presented constraints to remove symmetry in order to lessen the computational effort required, as well as constraints that significantly improve the value of the linear programming relaxation of our formulation.
+We proved that in the case of a single block with no-reversal routing our distance approximation gives an optimal allocation of orders to pickers and an optimal routing.
 A heuristic algorithm based on partial integer optimisation of our formulation was also presented.
 Once order batching had been decided we optimally routed each individual picker.

 Extensive computational results for publicly available test problems involving up to 75 orders were given for both single and multiple block warehouse configurations.